 Vida is in the Dragon group and the children in her class are between the ages of 2 and 5.

 I love seeing the little ones follow the big kids and the big kids helping the little ones.
 Her class uses a lot of wooden toys, which I love.
-Wooden toys make children use their imagination much more than using a plastic toy that makes sounds.
+Wooden toys help children use their imagination much more than using a plastic toy that makes sounds.

 The children are encouraged to use their imagination and to express themselves through play and art.

-Their plates and cups are either wooden or ceramic to teach the children to be
+Their plates and cups are either wooden or ceramic to teach the children to be mindful and gentle while playing and eating.

 Many, Krippe (daycares) Kitas(preschool) and Kindergartens (also like a preschool) are not as structured as American preschools.
 The kids arrive and they are able to decide what they want to do.
 Some kids come in and go right to playing, others eat breakfast that they bring from home, others decide to paint or get together for imaginative play.
 I love how each child sets up and cleans up after themselves.
 Everything is at their reach for easy clean up.
 Her school offers gymnastics, music class, English and extra German classes, cooking and art workshops.